Aashishsharma99/ND-Class-Info-and-Teacher-Ratings-website/README.md

-# ND Reviews
+# ND Reviews-An Amazng Website for Students
-Website that allows for students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses.
+Website that allows students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses.

 Can be found at www.ndreviews.com